ADBeta/TeFiEd/README.md

 * 3.0.2 - Added create() and isOpen()
 * 3.1.2 - Added findFirst() and findNext() functions.
 * 3.2.2 - Added a filename_c_str() function to get the filename in c string format.
+* 3.3.2 - Added a parentDir() function to return the parent directory of the file

 ## Licence
 This software is under the GPL (GPL3.0), please see LICENCE for information